 The Vacarro’s are one of the missionary families supported in part by our congregation.
 They are a part of African Inland Missions, which serves in twenty countries in Africa, as well as many other sites across the globe.
 The Vacarro’s are located in Kijabe, Kenya at the Rift Valley Academy, a boarding school for children of missionaries.
 You can read more about their ministry in our monthly First Fruits newsletter.
 Find out more information about African Inland Missions here and Rift Valley Academy here.

 David & Carol Ingersoll

-The Ingersoll’s are one of the missional families supported in part by our congregation.
-For over thirty years, they have been a part of World Impact Ministries, a multi-faceted organization that focuses on urban and under-resourced communities in the United States.
-Their goal is to build up Christian leaders who can in turn help to build up their communities.
+The Ingersoll’s are one of the missionary families supported in part by our congregation.
+For the past thirty years, they have been a part of World Impact Ministries.
+They have recently taken on a new positions with the Community Transformation Church in Newark.
 You can read more about their ministry in our monthly First Fruits newsletter.
-For more information on World Impact, check out their website here.

 OCC Shoebox Ministry